Hawaiian Holdings Inc. (NASDAQ:HA): A Fundamentally Weighted Stock for Long-Term Investors

 Is the stock of HA attractive?

-In related news, EVP, CFO and Treasurer, Okinaka Shannon Lei sold 5,000 shares of the company’s stock in a transaction that recorded on Feb 23.
-The sale was performed at an average price of 26.00, for a total value of 130,000.
-As the sale deal closes, the SVP – Global Sales & Alliances, Panagiotoulias Theodoros now sold 3,000 shares of the company’s stock, valued at 66,945.
+In related news, Exec VP & Chief Legal Officer, Alter Aaron J sold 2,500 shares of the company’s stock in a transaction that recorded on Apr 30.
+The sale was performed at an average price of 24.88, for a total value of 62,190.
+As the sale deal closes, the EVP, CFO and Treasurer, Okinaka Shannon Lei now sold 5,000 shares of the company’s stock, valued at 130,000.
+Also, SVP – Global Sales & Alliances, Panagiotoulias Theodoros sold 3,000 shares of the company’s stock in a deal that was recorded on Feb 09.
+The shares were price at an average price of 22.32 per share, with a total market value of 66,945.
 In the last 6 months, insiders have changed their ownership in shares of company stock by 1.50%.